-The design principles of the NESPOLE!
-(Lazzari, 2001) system were already described in (Lavie et al., 2001).
-The system uses a clientserver architecture to allow a common user, who is initially browsing through the web pages of a service provider on the Internet, to connect seamlessly to a human agent of the service provider who speaks another language, and provides speech-to-speech translation service between the two parties.
+The NESPOLE! system (Lazzari, 2001) uses a client-server architecture to allow a common user, who is initially browsing through the web pages of a service provider on the Internet, to connect seamlessly to a human agent of the service provider who speaks another language, and provides speech-to-speech translation service between the two parties.
 Standard commercially available PC video-conferencing technology such as Microsoft's NetMeeting is used to connect between the two parties in real-time.

-In the first showcase which we describe in this paper, the scenario is the following: a client user is browsing through the web-pages of APT - the tourism bureau of the province of Trentino in Italy - in search of winter-sport tour-packages in the Trentino region.
+In the first showcase which we describe in this paper, the scenario is the following: a client is browsing through the web-pages of APT - the tourism bureau of the province of Trentino in Italy - in search of tour-packages in the Trentino region.
 If more detailed information is desired, the client can click on a dedicated "button" within the web-page in order to establish a video-conferencing connection to a human agent located at APT.
 The client is then presented with an interface consisting primarily of a standard video-conferencing application window and a shared whiteboard application.
-Using this interface, the client can carry on a conversation with the agent, where the NESPOLE! server provides two-way speech-tospeech translation between the parties.
+Using this interface, the client can carry on a conversation with the agent, where the NESPOLE! server provides two-way speech-to-speech translation between the parties.
 In the current setup, the agent speaks Italian, while the client can speak English, French or German.